-Knowing how to account for your startup costs is critical, as they'll impact your financial statements and tax filings.
-However, it can be difficult to properly categorize and report these costs.
+It can be difficult to properly categorize and report startup costs accurately.
 As a result, many founders end up facing financial uncertainty, compliance issues, and operational challenges.

 In this article, we'll demystify how to account for GAAP startup costs in your general ledger.
 You'll learn the basics of startup cost accounting and how it impacts your business operations.